kmaaallen/simon-game/documentation/manualTesting/manualTesting.md

 <br>TEST: When the sequence is correct on the final round (tested in both strict mode ON and OFF), a message should be displayed indicating a win.
 <br> PASSED: When the game is won the message "Win!" is shown in the display.

+### Responsiveness
+The game needs to be responsive and look well on screens as narrow as 360px and as wide as 3840px
+<br> TEST: Screen re-sized within this width range and assessed visually
+<br> PASSED: Screen looked well on all screen sizes tested

+### Cross-browser compatibility
+The game needs to look well and function on different browsers.
+To test this I used my Google Chrome, Safari and Firefox browser on my own laptop - checking for responsiveness and function.

+#### Problems Identified
+##### Safari
+1) Not playing sounds
+2) Not loading favicon image

+##### Internet Explorer
+1) Not allowing click on toggle buttons

+##### Firefox
+1) Not allowing click on toggle buttons

 ## Bugs Found during manual testing (i.e being the player and going through the game)
 ### Problem
 I had an initial issue when clicking on the coloured squares that there were some overlapping with divs and that the game squares were not responsive.